miladhzzzz/Power-DNS/README.md

 # Power-DNS

-Power-DNS is a customizable DNS server written in Go that provides features such as Kubernetes name resolution, DNS over vless for circumventing censorship, and an API for managing DNS records on your local system.
+Power-DNS is a customizable DNS server written in Go that provides features such as Kubernetes name resolution, DNS over ssh for circumventing censorship, and an API for managing DNS records on your local system.

 ## Table of Contents